Lenox (CDP), Massachusetts

 Lenox, also known as Lenox Center, is a census-designated place (CDP) in the town of Lenox in Berkshire County, Massachusetts, United States.
 The population was 1,675 at the 2010 census, out of 5,025 in the entire town of Lenox.

 Geography

 The Lenox CDP is located southwest of the geographic center of the town of Lenox at 42°21′25″N 73°17′3″W (42.35722, -73.284172).
 It is bordered to the south and west by the town of Stockbridge.
 Massachusetts Route 7A passes through the center of the CDP, heading north on Main Street and south on Kemble Street.
 In both directions it ends at U.S. Route 7, which bypasses the town center and forms the eastern edge of the CDP.
-Massachusetts Route 183 crosses Route 7A in the center of town, leading southeast through Lenox Dale towards East Lee, and southwest into the Interlaken part of Stockbridge.
+Massachusetts Route 183 crosses Route 7A in the center of town, leading southeast through Lenox Dale towards East Lee, and southwest into the Interlaken section of Stockbridge.

 According to the United States Census Bureau, the Lenox CDP has a total area of 4.7 sqkm, of which 0.03 sqkm, or 0.53%, is water.